timpei/hanabi/README.md

         "turnsLeft": -1
     }

-The above response can be obtained through a `GET /api/get/4` call, a hanabi game that just begun.
-Some of the attributes are described below:
+Here's a call that could have generated the above response: `GET /api/get/4`.
+Some of the JSON fields are further discussed below:

-* `currentPlayer` indicates who's turn to play.
-The string will always match an element in `order` or `players`.
 * `discarded` is the discard pile, which consists of a list of card objects with the stucture like: `{"number": 4, "suit": "BLUE"}`. `played` and players' `hand` contains cards that exhibit the same structure.
 * `hasEnded` indicates the termination of the game.
 It will be set to true when an end game state has been detected.
 * `hasStarted` indicates the status of the game.
 It will be set to true by the host once enough players has joined.
-* `order` is set after the game has started.
-It is a random permutation of the players.
+* `order` is a random permutation of the players, governing the playing order.
+It is set after the start of the game.
 * `spectators` are users who are not participating in the game, but can message players and see the progression of the game.
 A user who enters the game will become a spectator first, and must join to become a player.
 * `turnsLeft` indicates how many turns are remianing before the end-game state.
 It will be -1 throughout the game until being set to 3 once the last card has been dealt.